-By Christmas William crowned King of England and was in
+Christmas William was crowned King of England and was in Westminster Abbey

-Westminster Abbey accepting pledges of fealty from England’s mobility.
-Still,
+accepting pledges of fealty from England’s mobility.
+Still, the next two

-the next two decades of his reign would see numerous rebellions and challenges,
+decades of his reign would see numerous rebellions and challenges, including

-Norman Invasion was the last invasion of England.
+Invasion was the last invasion of England.
 This is not true.
-For
+For example,

-example, during the Barons War, a French force invaded and had control of a
+during the Barons War, a French force invaded and had control of a significant

-significant portion of southern England, and the Isle of Wight was invaded in
+portion of southern England, and the Isle of Wight was invaded in 1545.
+But the

-1545.
-But the Norman Conquest is the last successful invasion of
+Norman Conquest is the last successful invasion of England.